 - Android Developers who want to advance in their career and learn how to structure clean state of art Android 11 applications

 - Backend/Front-end/iOS developers who want to jump straight to the latest and greatest of Android development and learn how to do it right

 - Developers who want to learn how to develop a system purely with Test Driven Development

-Looking forward to working with you today!
+I am looking forward to working (and having fun) with you today!